Setting expectations can be extremely user-friendly. Displaying read times on websites for content fits into that category.

 Another disadvantage is that read times calculated by the above formula don’t take into account the whole experience of an article.

 Keep in mind that many people, including myself, skim content online.
-They read the sub heads and consider diving into the different sections that are most of interest.
+They read the subheads and consider diving into the different sections that are of most interest.
 So they may read one section that is highly relevant and useful twice, while not reading other content at all.

 Well-designed and thought-out content also has non-text elements.

 Marketing Director Amanda Milligan shared on the Business Storytelling Podcast that publishers love graphical elements to tell stories as well as long-form content.
 I also love embedding podcasts.
 When readers pause and listen to the podcast, it will also take them longer to consume the content.